Hiking in Oregon: A Complete Guide for First Timers

 The hike starts with an amble along a well-established sandy trail until you emerge onto a mini bluff, with the sprawling Oregon Dunes in front of you.

-The Dunes are amazing, and we were in awe of the patches of wildflowers and forest that were somehow alive and well in the middle of this sandy landscape.
+The dunes are amazing, and we were in awe of the patches of wildflowers and forest that were somehow alive and well in the middle of this sandy landscape.

 Hiking on the dunes is a bit of a nightmare.
 It’s slow-going, hard, and your shoes will be full of sand by the end of the hike.